The first stage in plastic production, the polymerisation of raw material.

 Blowing agents Gas, azo compounds, hydrazine derivatives Generates a cellular form to obtain a low-density

 As you can see that is a lot of additives.
 So many that we do not know what they all are.
 Also manufacturers are not obliged to reveal what they use in their plastic mixes.
 So while the polymers used in base plastics are mostly considered to be harmless, the potential toxicity of the additives is often unknown.

-It is claimed that many of the additives used have not been passed as fit for human consumption, that some leach from the product and that more research needs to be done on the safe handling and ultimate disposal of these plastics.
+It is claimed that many of the additives used have not been passed as fit for human consumption and that more research needs to be done on the safe handling and ultimate disposal of these plastics.

 More animals are being found with plastic in their stomachs having mistaken for food and microplastics are being ingested by bottom feeders and plankton.
 Some reports claim that chemicals from plastic are being absorbed by animals with ill effects.You can read more on microplastic here and read reports on animals eating plastic.